lbl-srg/obc/specification/source/verification.rst

    signal and simulated signal.

 The difference in modeled vs. trended results is due to:

 * The difference in the integrator error calculation.
 Modelica CDL model simulation is continuous, whereas the ALC EIKON logic uses a discrete time implementation with a user defined interval
-* Anti-windup implementation, which is proprietary for the ALC EIKON controller
+* The anti-windup implementation, which is proprietary for the ALC EIKON controller